Yup, that’s me—three years old, beneath the grapevines at my childhood home in Toronto. Most likely where my love of vino was birthed.

 Let’s fast forward to 2020.

-After more than two decades as a jewelry designer, it wasn’t difficult to trade in my loupe for a rolling pin.
+After more than two decades as a jewellery designer, it wasn’t difficult to trade in my loupe for a rolling pin.
 The same passion, the same precision, the same reverence for craftsmanship—it was all there.
 But more than anything, I knew this: the traditions that shaped my childhood deserved and needed to be preserved.
 The soul of Italian food isn’t just in the recipes—it’s in the stories, the rituals, the earth, and the generations of hands that have kept them alive.

 Take a trip to Italy with me through the pages of my site, on my social media, at my table or yours where you'll enjoy an authentically traditional Italian experience, and let's enjoy all things Italian food wine and culture.